kaizacorp/allenxandria-gif-api/README.md

 /search - params: `{tags}`
 --

 returns url to gif with best match to given `tags`.
-Will return empty object if no good match found.
+Will return empty object `{}` if no match found.

 /tags - params: `{url}`